NATIONAL RECOVERY MONTH PSA CAMPAIGN:

-This year’s PSAs are titled: r is for Recovery and Voices for Recovery.
+The campaign was titled: r is for Recovery and Voices for Recovery.
 They share the message of hope, deliver words of encouragement from individuals in recovery to those in need of help, and feature SAMHSA’s National Helpline – 1-800-662-HELP (4357) – a 24-hour, free and confidential information and treatment referral service for mental and substance use disorders.

 The PSAs were distributed to over 1,200 local TV stations, nearly 200 cable networks, and approximately 8,000 radio stations.

 We launched an aggressive media outreach effort to promote the Recovery campaign by:

 - Posting the TV PSAs to the National Association of Broadcasters’ Spot Center download site, as well as our own download site called PSA Digital, both of which were promoted to the media

 - Using our outreach specialist to contact national TV networks to pitch the PSAs